Some results on more flexible versions of Graph Motif: Using modularity

 There are three types of modules : (i) \textit{parallel}, when the subgraph induced by the nodes of the module is not connected (it is a parallel composition of its connected components), (ii) \textit{series}, when the complement of the subgraph induced by the nodes of the module is not connected (it is a series composition of the connected components of its complement), or (iii) \textit{prime}, when both the subgraph induced by the nodes of the module and its complement are connected.

 The inclusion order of the maximal strong modules defines the \textit{modular tree decomposition} $\T(G)$ of $G$, which is enough to store the whole set of strong modules.
 The tree $\T(G)$ can be recursively built by a top-down approach, where the algorithm recurs on the graph induced by the considered strong module.
 The root of this tree is the set of all nodes $V$ while the leaves are the singleton sets $\{u\}$, $\forall u \in V$.
 Each node of $\T(G)$ got a label representing the type of the strong module, \textit{parallel}, \textit{series} or \textit{prime}.
 Children of an internal node $\M$ are the maximal submodules of $\M$ (\textit{i.e.} they are disjoints).
+Figure \ref{fig:example tree} gives an example of the construction of $\T(G)$ from a sample graph $G$.
 The modular tree decomposition can be obtained with a linear time algorithm, (\textit{e.g.} the one described in \cite{Habib2004}).
 We can now introduce an essential property of $\T(G)$:

 \begin{theorem} (\cite{Chein1981}) A module of $G$ is either a node of $\T(G)$, either a union of children (of depth 1) of a series or parallel node in $\T(G)$. \end{theorem}

 One can see strong modules as generators of the modules of $G$: the set of all modules of $G$ can be obtained from the tree $\T(G)$.
 A crucial point to note is that there is potentially an exponential number of modules in a graph (\textit{e.g.}, the clique $K_n$ has $2^n$ modules), but the size of $\T(G)$ is $\bigo(n)$ (more precisely, $\T(G)$ has less than $2n$ nodes since there are $n$ leaves and no node with exactly one child).
 Therefore, the exponential-sized family of modules of $G$ can be represented by the linear sized tree $\T(G)$.